-Throughout the dive, the LUNA 2.0 always displays depth and dive time on the top row of the screen.
-Water temperature and no-stop time are shown on the bottom row.
+Throughout the dive, the LUNA 2.0 Al displays depth and dive time always at the top row of the screen.
+Tank pressure and RBT are shown at the bottom row of the screen when at least one pressure transmitter is active.
+The RBT and tank pressure shown are those of the currently selected tank.
+Water temperature and no-stop time are shown at the bottom row when no pressure transmitter is active.
 The information in the middle of the screen changes and you can scroll through the different screens with the pushbuttons.
-In the following sections you will learn what the LUNA 2.0's screen looks like when diving in SCUBA, GAUGE and APNEA modes.
+In the following sections you will learn what the LUNA 2.0 Al's screen looks like when diving in SCUBA, GAUGE and APNEA modes.